TokamakUI/Tokamak/README.md

 frameworks and patterns based on plain UIKit, Gluon provides:

 * **Declarative [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)
-for UI**: no more conflicts caused by Storyboards, no template languages or XML.
-Describe UI of your app concisely in Swift.
+for native UI**: no more conflicts caused by Storyboards, no template languages or XML.
+Describe UI of your app concisely in Swift and get views native to iOS with full support for accessibility and native navigation gestures.

 * **Easy to use one-way data binding**: tired of `didSet`, delegates, notifications or KVO?
 Component's UI is automatically updated based on